-Any work product or publication of an Institute-held conference may not necessarily reflect the official position of Duke Law School as an entity or of its faculty or of any other organization.
-The Institute takes no institutional position on legal or other issues.
-Every Institute publication stands on its own, and its value judged solely on the merits of its contents.
+Work products and publications published under the auspices of the Bolch Judicial Institute do not necessarily reflect the official position of Duke Law School or Duke University or its faculty, nor do these publications represent the official stances of any other organization.
+The Bolch Judicial Institute takes no institutional position on legal or other issues; these publications stand on their own, and their value must be judged solely on the merits of their contents.

 TECHNOLOGY ASSISTED REVIEW (TAR) EDRM/DUKE GUIDELINES AND TAR PROTOCOL